-Top Management and Performance Challenges Facing the Denali Commission in FY 2023
+Top Management and Performance Challenges Facing the Denali Commission in FY 2024

-On November 14, 2022, the OIG issued their report on the top management and performance challenges facing the Commission in FY 2022.
-The OIG identified four challenges: (1) continued enhancement of information systems and cybersecurity, including implementation of trusted internet connections; (2) long term grants monitoring and annual evaluation plan to demonstrate the value of the Commission; and (3) strategic human capital management, including succession planning.
+On November 14, 2023, the OIG issued their report on the top management and performance challenges facing the Commission in FY 2024.
+The OIG identified five challenges: (1) implementation of a course of action to show value of the Commission; (2) succession planning; (3) cohesive, collaborative, and engaged employees in a remote working environment; (4) long term grants management; and (5) continued focus on cyber security.